 Not all digital devices are optional.
 As medical technology advances people can be very reliant on complicated systems.
 It is of the utmost importance that people with disabilities are empowered by these tools and not harmed by them.
 While giving up your privacy (or opting in to ads) may seem like a fair trade for your sight back, this is not a trade we should force someone to make.

 The major challenge is that there is no end to what can be turned against you.
 This can be forced onto the more vulnerable by making the only affordable items sabotaged with tracking & control.
 The most dystopian outcomes imaginable are on the table when the effects are unseen or individualized.
-People are far too quick to rationalize the suffering of others than truly take the time to understand the underlying causes.
+People are far too quick to rationalize the suffering of others rather than to truly take the time to understand the underlying causes.

 Automation isn’t simply about making robots better, but also making our lives more robotic.
 In many cases is it much easier to simply reduce a task into smaller tasks than to design, build, and equip a robot to take over the entire work.
 This has profound implications for the direction the system is moving in.
 People will become marginalized to make room for robots in the name of efficiency.
 The most insidious part is that workers are already being conditioned to train artificial intelligence to learn from them.
 Many workers are training their replacements without knowing it!